LTY77645243/4501Project_Group66/README.md

 2. Jianzhi Guo UNI:jg4404

 Under this repository, we have two .ipynb files:
-1. Top10 shows the number of top 10 incidents at Zipcode 10019
+1. Top10 shows the number of top 10 incidents at Zipcode 10019, written by Tianyi Li
-2. Parking compares the incidents number between Zipcode 10019 and NYC
+2. Parking compares the incidents number between Zipcode 10019 and NYC, written by Jianzhi Guo

 Thank you for reviewing our project!